liamcervante/terraform-provider-mock/README.md

 The provider looks for a file called `dynamic_resources.json` in the same directory as the terraform definitions, and will add resources based on the definitions in this file.

 The provider automatically installs an `id` attribute into every dynamic resource.
-You can specify

 ### Example